-When TRF is in operation, the CCAP Core MAY send a DEPI Tunnel HA State AVP in DTU messages as explained in Annex B.
+The CCAP Core MAY send DEPI Tunnel HA State AVP in SCCRQ or DTU messages as explained in Annex B.

 7.5.2.5 DEPI Universal Tunnel ID AVP (SCCRQ)

 Figure 40 shows DEPI Universal Tunnel Identifier (UTID) AVP.
 This AVP is used by the CCAP Core to assign a Universal Tunnel Identifier to R-PHY L2TP tunnels.
 The detailed usage of this AVP is explained in Annex B.